vladcorneci/play-integrity-checker-server/README.md

 1) Fork this repository and add it to Vercel
 2) Go to Settings -> Environment Variables on Vercel and set:
 - `PACKAGE_NAME` to your app package name
 - `GOOGLE_APPLICATION_CREDENTIALS` to the json contents of the service account on your Google Cloud project.
-Make sure it's the same project you linked on you Play Console
+Make sure it's the same project you linked on your Play Console

 ## How to set up Google Cloud
 1) Make a new project